acmsigsoft/EmpiricalStandards/Standards/QualitativeSurveys.md

 ### Desirable Attributes
 <checklist name="Desirable">
 -	includes highly diverse participants
 -	uses direct quotations extensively to support key points
--	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)
+-	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory \
+	 OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)
 -	validates results (e.g. using member checking or dialogical interviewing )
--	EITHER uses audits (inductive coding) OR uses multiple coders and reports agreement statistics (deductive coding)
+-	EITHER: uses audits (inductive coding) \
+	 OR: uses multiple coders and reports agreement statistics (deductive coding)
 -	provides supplemental materials including interview guide(s), coding schemes, coding examples, decision rules, extended chain-of-evidence table(s)
 -	discusses transferability; findings plausibly transferable to different contexts
 -	compares results with (or integrates them into) prior theory or related research